edjw/get-youtubethumbnails/README.md

 ## Built with

-It relies heavily on the YouTube API for getting URLs to thumbnails and on [Cloudinary](https://cloudinary.com) for fetching the images and applying the play logos over the top.
+It relies heavily on the YouTube API for getting URLs to thumbnails and on [Cloudinary](https://cloudinary.com) for applying the play logos over the top and hosting that new image.

 ### Python

 - Validate YouTube URLs
 - Get the correct YouTube video ID for the different types of YouTube URLs
-- Get the thumnail data from YouTube's API using requests
+- Get the thumbnail data from YouTube's API using requests

 ### Flask